2PoL/testrebase/Readme.md

 add cool cool feature.

-Today is a big day.
+Today is a big day and King will be kill some criminals.